compensation for products you purchase. Read our full Affiliate Disclosure here.

 In my ongoing effort to never underestimate and, as often as possible, incorporate the simple, I’ve learned that exercise doesn’t have to involve a trip to the gym.
 Not having the time, money, or inclination to invest in a gym membership isn’t a valid excuse for doing nothing.
 (And y’all, I am saying this a reminder for me as much as it is for you!)

 There are TONS of things to do!

 Here’s a quick (and by no means exhaustive) list of fun activities that’ll allow you to get off the couch, burn those calories (especially if you have losing weight or getting in better shape this year as a goal) and enjoy some quality time with your kiddos – from tots to teens!

 The age of your child(ren) will, of course, determine the speed and distance of your walk, but the fresh air, sunshine, and movement will still “do a body good”!

 You’d be surprised at how many calories you can burn while hooping.
 Bonus points: It’s also good for the soul…I’m pretty sure it’s impossible to hoop without laughing!
 (Go ahead, ask me how I know!)

 This one’s my favorite!
 Burning calories while having fun with the kids AND without breaking a sweat…yeah, that makes me happy.
 Whether it’s laps or Marco Polo or another game, it’s all good!

 This one’s self-explanatory, but I would add a word of caution to our

 This ain’t your grandma’s version of frisbee!
 Check out the rules and how to play the game here.
-Of course, you can always fudge the rules a bit to make it work for your crew if you have younger kids and less than the needed number of players, but you’ll still be working up a sweat.
+Of course, you can always fudge the rules a bit to make it work for your crew – if you have younger kids, or less than the needed number of players – but you’ll still be working up a sweat.